BRAINTREE HISTORICAL SOCIETY

 The meeting was very well attended was followed by lively discussions as others shared their stories of their own personal memories enlivened by the authors own reminiscing.

-Last April 9th, we were privileged to have Chandra Manning spend an evening with us to discuss "Causes of the Civil War and Fate of Slaves".
+Chandra Manning spent an evening with us to discuss "Causes of the Civil War and Fate of Slaves".

 Chandra Manning is an American historian who specializes in 19th century U.S. History.
 A graduate of Mount Holyoke College, Chandra went on to receive her Ph.D. from Harvard in 2002.
 She has written several articles that have appeared in various journals and books, and is the author of the books What This Cruel War Was Over and Troubled Refuge: Struggling for Freedom in the Civil War.
 She is currently a full professor of history at Georgetown University where she has taught since 2005.
 In 2015-2017 she took leave from Georgetown University to serve as Special Advisor to the Dean of the Radcliffe Institute for Advanced Study at Harvard University.
 Prior to joining the faculty at Georgetown Prof. Manning was an assistant professor at Pacific Lutheran University in Tacoma, Washington.
 She has also lectured in history at Harvard University.
 She splits her time between Washington, DC and Braintree, Massachusetts where she lives with her husband and two sons.